Isla Mujeres – Swimming With Whale Sharks in Mexico

 And just like that, the beast swam away and I found myself bobbing up and down in the open ocean.

 The realization sunk in – I’m surrounded by sharks.
 Giant sharks.
 Large spotted fins are all around me.
-God knows what else is hiding under the water (did I mention I have a fear of the deep?)
+God knows what else is hiding under the water (did I mention I fear the deep ocean?)

 I wave to the boat!
 I’m done – pick me up!
 Half hyperventilating out of fear and half hysterical with excitement I climb up the ladders, blubbering words of assurance to the others, ‘That was amazing!!’